Home » Barcelona » 21 unusual and cool things to do in Barcelona

 A cup of hot chocolate and a dish of xurros

-21. Join a yoga class under the sun (or the full moon!)
+20. Join a yoga class under the sun (or the full moon!)

 The classes take place on a rooftop in the centre of Barcelona, from where you’ll have amazing views as far as the Collserola mountains.

-If you aren’t into practising the pigeon pose under the sun, you also can book a night class (only when there’s a full moon).
+If you aren’t into practising the pigeon pose under the sun, you can also book a night class (only when there’s a full moon).

 👌🏼 Our tip

-22. Enjoy a concert in Casa Batlló’s rooftop
+21. Enjoy a concert in Casa Batlló’s rooftop

 This is a special plan for spring and summer nights!
 If you’re visiting Barcelona in May, June, or July, we couldn’t recommend you enough to book tickets to enjoy a concert al fresco on a rooftop while the sun sets in the background.
-And if this doesn’t sound appealing enough, let us tell you that the rooftop is the one in the Casa Batlló, one of Gaudí’s architectural jewels!

 Summer concert in the rooftop of the Casa Batlló